 So, you’ve decided you want to at least consider attending a 9Health Fair, but you have some questions.
 Here are the answers to some frequently asked questions from people just like you.
-If you have questions specific to volunteering, our In the Classroom Program or Hosting a 9Health Fair, those answers are below as well.
+If you have questions specific to volunteering or Hosting a 9Health Fair, those answers are below as well.

 Q: What screenings are offered at 9Health Fairs?
 And what are included in those screnings?

 A: Every 9Health Fair location offers blood work for a small fee.
 In addition, all locations offer a variety of free screenings.
 Please see our Screenings Avilable page for a detailed desciption of our complete offering of screenings.
 For screening availability at specific locations, please use our Find a Fair tool to search for screenings by location, date or screenings.

 Q: Why should I attend 9Health Fair if I have insurance?

 A: Many people find that attending the 9Health Fair provides more information than the providers’ offices typically order.
 Some participants report that the co-pay to make a doctor’s visit is costs more than attending the 9Health Fair.
 In addition, there are many free screenings you can take advantage of.